haddocking/haddock24-json-editor/README.md

 # requirements:

+- A working python 3 environment with pip.
-The haddock-logo and molecule images are required to be in the same map as the gui.py script.
+- The haddock-logo and molecule images are required to be in the same map as the gui.py script.

-In addition to python 3, you require the following packages.
-- tkinter
-- PIL

 # for windows users:

 open cmd, navigate to your map of choice.
 If you already have git you can skip the first step

 Just copy pasta the commands below into your terminal.
 Say Y if it asks you a Y/n question.

 ```